-Our health care staff consists chiefly of three registered nurses, who are responsible for the overall health of our campers and camp as a whole.
-For most of our sessions, there is a Doctor that resides on property as well.
+Our health care staff consists chiefly of three to four registered nurses, who are responsible for the overall health of our campers and camp as a whole.
+For most of our sessions, there is a doctor that resides on property as well.
 An off-site physician reviews and approves in writing all standing orders which are revised and updated annually prior to each summer's opening.
-Medical care is available on a 24-hour basis by our Doctors and Nurses.
-A web based log is kept of any and all treatment provided which can be reviewed by camp's leadership at any time.
-At Camp Ridgecrest we often have an EMT on site as well as a Medical Assistant to ensure that we are over prepared for any scenario that should arise.
+Our off-site lead physician is also available 24/7 via video chat to offer medical direction.
+Medical care is available on a 24-hour basis by our doctors and nurses.
+A web-based log is kept of any and all treatment provided which can be reviewed by Camp's leadership at any time.
+At Camp Ridgecrest, we often have an EMT on site as well as a Medical Assistant to ensure that we are over-prepared for any scenario that should arise.

 For trips out of camp, our experienced staff are trained to meet the medical needs of our campers.
-All counselors are Red Cross certified in CPR & AED, as well as Wilderness First Aid.
+All counselors are Red Cross certified in CPR & AED as well as Wilderness First Aid.
 Waterfront staff maintain a Lifeguard certification as well as CPR for the Professional Rescuer.
-Trip staff hold a minimum Wilderness First-Aid certification and some are trained Wilderness First Responders.
+Trip staff hold a minimum Wilderness First Aid certification.

 Almost all of our staff on property are certified in NC to administer Epinephrine (Epi-Pens) if necessary.
 Furthermore, EMS and other first responders are only 3 miles away.